 The Fresno Homebuyer Assistance Program (HAP) helps low to moderate-income families or individuals located in Fresno County to purchase their first home by offering a zero interest, deferred payment loan that is not to exceed twenty percent (20%) of the purchase price.
 See website for restrictions and details.

-The First Time Homebuyer Mortgage Assistance Program (MAP) is a City of Oakland loan program, operating jointly with participating lenders, to provide assistance to low and moderate income first-time homebuyers purchase a home within the City.
+The First Time Homebuyer Mortgage Assistance Program (MAP) is a City of Oakland loan program, operating jointly with participating lenders, to provide assistance to low and moderate income first-time homebuyers purchase a home in Oakland.
 MAP loans offer assistance that fills the financial gap between the buyer’s available funds and the purchase price.
 You’ll have to double-check to confirm if this applies to Oakland-area suburbs.

 Southern California Home Financing Authority (SCHFA) is a joint powers authority between Los Angeles and Orange Counties, which provides first-time homebuyer programs for low- to moderate-income households.
 These programs include but are not limited to competitive 30-year fixed rate loans, closing cost assistance, and down payment assistance.
 See website for individual programs and eligibility criteria.